Khushi-1204/Sliding_puzzle/README.md

 # Sliding_puzzle
-This is my first project using HTML, CSS, JS.
+I created an engaging Sliding Puzzle Game using HTML5, CSS, and JavaScript.